COVID-OR/COVID-OR.github.io/README.md

 Please find the full guidance on data collection here:
 <>

+### Enrolling patients

+Please give the following out to the patient:

-The Patient information sheets (PIS) can be found here:
+1. The Patient information sheets (PIS) can be found here:
+<>

+2. The GDPR compliance sheet to give out with all PISs
 <>

 This includes all the information you need to give to patients and relatives to enrol in the study.